clemlesne/blue-agent/README.md

 - Agent register itself with the Azure DevOps server.
 - Agent restart itself if it crashes.
-- Agent update itself to the latest version.
-- Auto-scale based on Pipeline usage (requires [KEDA](https://keda.sh)).
+- Auto-scale based on Pipeline usage (with [KEDA](https://keda.sh), not required).
+- Can run air-gapped (no internet access).
 - Cheap to run (scale to 0, dynamic provisioning of agents, can scale from 0 to 100+ in few seconds).
 - Compatible with Debian, Ubuntu and Red Hat LTS releases.
+- SBOM (Software Bill of Materials) is packaged with each container image.
 - System updates are applied every days.
-- SBOM (Software Bill of Materials) is packaged with each container image.
 - Systems are based on [Microsoft official .NET images](https://mcr.microsoft.com/en-us/product/dotnet/aspnet/about).

 ## Usage